-Transport of chemicals on public roads are bound to many legal regulations, including sending samples, test lots, etc. The BCC SHE&S department has hired an ADR safety advisor via Sitech Services.
+Transport of chemicals on public roads are bound to many legal regulations, including sending samples, test lots, etc. The BCC SHE&S department has (hired in) the expertise of an ADR safety adviser in this area.

 2.10 Utilities

 BCC supplies various utilities: electricity, compressed air, measuring air, nitrogen, various types of water, steam, natural gas and special gasses.
 For delivery requests, questions, comments and complaints, please contact the Brightlands Servicedesk, Tel. +31889995777.